Tyler Nevin Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.87 team ERA ranks 26th among all league pitching staffs.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in the league.

-- White Sox pitchers combine to give up the second-most home runs in baseball (84 total, 1.4 per game).
+- The White Sox have a 4.79 team ERA that ranks 26th among all league pitching staffs.

-- In his last time out on Sunday against the Detroit Tigers, the right-hander threw four innings, giving up four earned runs while surrendering four hits.
+- In his most recent time out on Tuesday, the righty went 4 1/3 innings against the Los Angeles Angels, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.